ETS2 GuideRoute notesETS2 Guide

 Heart of Russia was announced in the past but remains delayed.
 For buying decisions, the practical advice is simple: do not build a route plan around it until SCS Software gives a clear official update.
 There is already enough playable map content to keep a new driver busy for hundreds of hours.

-Best Buying Order
+Best ETS2 Map DLC Buying Order

 For most global players, a sensible order is: